 How to Apply

 The Spence laboratory is part of the Department of Internal Medicine, the Department of Cell and Developmental Biology and the Department of Biomedical Engineering at the University of Michigan Medical School.
-We are recruiting a highly motivated computational biologist/bioinformatician/data analyst to join our research team, and to support ongoing work aimed at understanding human development.
-Our research seeks to understand development, cellular heterogeneity, cell-cell communication and progenitor/stem cell regulation, and implements a variety of high throughput sequencing technologies, including bulk and single cell RNA sequencing, DNA sequencing and ATAC sequencing.
+Our research seeks to understand cell lineage decisions, cellular heterogeneity, cell-cell communication and progenitor/stem cell regulation.
+We are interested in receiving applications from applicants that are passionate about the use of data science and technology, with training in computational biology, biostatistics, bioinformatics or a related field.

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.